AliceO2Group/analysis-framework/docs/hyperloop/hyperlooppolicy.md

 <img src="../images/resourcetable.png">
 </div>

 The smaller the dataset size, the more often it is automatically submitted per week and the more often you are allowed to run on it per week.
+Manual requests to datasets above 50 TB are only fulfilled at the automatical submission times defined.
+This is in order to allow grouping of wagons to large trains.

 ## <a name="deriveddata"></a>Derived data